 I’ve been a writer and editor for my entire adult life.
 I’ve written one-point-five books: The Perfect $100,000 House: A Trip Across America and Back in Pursuit of a Place to Call Home, published by Viking in 2006 and Angry Graphics, written with Steven Heller, published by Gibbs Smith in 1992.

-I’m a contributing editor at Metropolis magazine where I write a monthly column, “America,” about how ideas and strategies in architecture and design play out on the landscape.
+I write about cities, buildings and other manmade things for a variety of publications.
+I’m currently a contributing editor at Architect Magazine.
 And I’m also a contributing editor at Travel + Leisure where many of my articles deal with architecture-related destinations, like the world’s tallest hotel or major new developments like CityCenter in Las Vegas.
+For ten years (2004-2014), I wrote a monthly column for Metropolis, “America,” about how ideas and strategies in architecture and design play out on the landscape.

-I was the founding editor-in-chief of Dwell, the San Francisco-based magazine about modern residential architecture and design.
+I was the founding editor-in-chief of Dwell, the magazine about modern residential architecture and design.

 Prior to launching Dwell in fall of 2000, I was the architecture critic of New York Magazine, and I’ve written about design, technology, and visual language for many periodicals including The New York Times, ID, and Fortune.
 In the early 1990s, I was the founding executive editor of Benetton’s Colors Magazine.